 Two people wearing KKK robes were photographed at the Nevada caucus holding signs in support of Donald Trump.

-The individuals were directly tied to Donald Trump's campaign and were positively identified as members of the Ku Klux Klan.
+However, the individuals wereneither directly tied to Donald Trump's campaign nor were they positively identified as members of the Ku Klux Klan.

 On 23 February 2016, photographs showing two people dressed in Ku Klux Klan robes and holding signs in support of Donald Trump outside Cimarron High School during the Nevada Republican caucus started circulating on the internet:

 While the above-displayed photographs are real — several news outlets have confirmed that two people wearing KKK robes were briefly present at a Nevada caucus polling place — the identities of the hooded figures, their political affiliations, and the motivation behind their wardrobe choices are still unknown.

 On its face, the images show two Ku Klux Klan members showing their support for Donald Trump.
 This was the verdict reached by Occupy Democrats when they shared the photos on 24 February 2016: